aurimas13/Communication-of-Services/README.md

 Overview of functions found inside modules - ***main.py***, ***routes.py***, ***output.py*** & ***propagate.py***:

 - **create_app()** creates a FLASK API.
-- **event_endpoint():** takes a request and returns json event.
+- **event_endpoint():** takes a request and returns JSON object.
 - **persist_output(json_string, target_path)** takes a request as **json_string** and writes it to **target_path** file.
 - **send_events()** opens a data from an input file, reads data from it, randomly converts it to JSON data and sends a POST request.

 In depth explanations of the functions can be found inside modules.

-# Datasets
+# Dataset
 [(Back to top)](#table-of-contents)

-The dataset to use is [events.json](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/events.json) as extracted from the [task](https://github.com/aurimas13/Communication-of-services/blob/main/Public/Task.md) file that contains 11 JSON values.
+The dataset to use is [events.json](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/events.json) as extracted from the [task](https://github.com/aurimas13/Communication-of-services/blob/main/Public/Task.md) file that contains 11 values.

 # Tests